Wiring Notes and Related

 More really good Information about Wiring and Crimps from the Boating World: https://marinehowto.com/marine-wire-termination/ Independent marine specialist Mr. Collins clearly knows his stuff (electrical, as well as boating specific!), and goes into even more detail than shown here, because proper, reliable wiring is even more important in the boating world, where a failure means you might be stuck in the middle of the lake, or even ocean...but he has not yet discovered ACZP (I wrote him and made him aware of it...and if he ever finds the time to write me back, I'll send him a sample of it!
 I expect once he uses it, that he will very much appreciate the fact that it will prevent the growth of green copper oxide corrosion on electrical connections in service in a marine environment!).

 The Lineman's splice (originally developed by Western Union)...when strung between two poles, as far as being able to be put under tension, the end-result is equivalent to a continuous, unmolested wire!
-When protected with two layers of heat-shrink tubing under the hood of a vintage Volvo, can be forgotten about because it is as good as an uninterrupted wire.
-Can be used on stranded as well as solid conductors (not that any solid conductors should ever be found in an automobile).
+When protected with two layers of heat-shrink tubing under the hood of a vintage Volvo, can be forgotten about because it is every bit as good as an uninterrupted wire.
+The Lineman's splice can be used on stranded as well as solid conductors (not that any solid conductors should ever be found in an automobile).

 1. Strip Wire, generously, with no nicks in conductor!!
 (Add two pieces of Heat-Shrink tubing, for shrinking in Step 5, cut to staggered lengths as shown.)